University Testing

 - Alternative to using tests- see FairTest's list of schools that have de-emphasized test scores, read about the experiences of some of the schools on the list, download FairTest's report "Test Scores Do Not Equal Merit," and review Examiner articles on test-score optional admissions.

-Other University Testing Materials:
+A Chronological Archive of University Testing Materials: